 Where to stay

 A visit to the Krabi Elephant Sanctuary is best to be organized from Krabi Town, Ao Nang or Klong Muang Beach.
-We especially liked the quiet and beautiful Klong Muang Beach, more about this wonderful place you will find here.
+We especially liked the quiet and beautiful Klong Muang Beach.

 Great accommodations around the Krabi Elephant Sanctuary you will find here: